 To explore the magic within, you first need a qualified guide service.
 One that’s not only skilled in some rather specialized photographic techniques, but also one that is familiar with working in Iceland’s ever-changing environment.

 A good Icelandic photo tour outfit uses local Icelandic guides exclusively.
 One that knows every local person in every location on any chosen route, from the smallest back country villages and beyond.
 Family connections run deep and venture far in Iceland.
-This is key to a safe and fruitfull photograpic expedition.
+This is key to a safe and fruitfull photographic expedition.

 No matter what time you plan your visit to Iceland, summer fall or winter, expect to experience sun, rain, snow and ice.
 Proper clothing is the key!
 All three seasons can be accompanied by extremely high winds.
 All these conditions can occur within a short period of time.
 Weather systems arrive and move through quickly, as with any island environment.
 This very fact provides the most amazing photographic opportunities not found anywhere else on earth when combined with amazing geology!